 Policy Number: 8.500

-The purpose of this policy is to establish parameters of acceptability for use of the National Park College computing facilities and resources by College faculty, staff, students and other NPC network users.
+The purpose of this policy is to establish parameters of acceptability for use and security of the National Park College (NPC) computing facilities and resources by faculty, staff, students and other NPC network users.

-Computing resources (including, but not limited to, desktop computers, printers, computing facilities, the local area network, Wi-Fi, access to the Internet, electronic mail and similar electronic information) of National Park College are available only to authorized users, and any use of those resources is subject to these standards.
+Computing resources of National Park College are available only to authorized users, and any use of those resources is subject to these standards.
 These standards do not supersede or replace existing College policies, which will be applied as the situation warrants.
 All users of the College’s computing resources are presumed to have read and understood the following standards.

 A. General Responsibilities

-The College’s information technology acceptable use standards require that each user (anyone using these resources):
+The College’s information technology acceptable use and security standards require that each user (anyone using these resources):

 - Accept responsibility for learning how to use information technology effectively and responsibly.
 The College provides training on the use of information technology.
 All users are encouraged to learn the proper use of information technology through individual learning or by attending training sessions or classes.
 Each user is responsible for checking computer software and data files he/she introduces to any computer on the college network for computer viruses.
 Each user accepts responsibility for backup and security of his or her own work.
 Each user should learn how to make backup copies of important work and learn and properly use software features for securing or sharing access to their information.

-- Abide by all security provisions.
-Distributing or making your password or another person's password or access code available to unauthorized persons or otherwise attempting to evade, disable or "crack" passwords or other security provisions, or assisting others in doing so threatens the work, privacy and well-being of others and is prohibited.
+- Distributing or making your password or another person's password or access code available to unauthorized persons (users, third parties, family, friends, etc.) or otherwise attempting to evade, disable or "crack" passwords or other security provisions, or assisting others in doing so threatens the work, privacy and well-being of others and is prohibited.

-- Recognize the College's right to access, review, and monitor the use of computing resources, including but not limited to equipment and usage, as well as the data that is stored or transmitted.
+- Recognize the College's right to access, review, and monitor the use of computing resources, including equipment and usage, as well as the data that is stored or transmitted.

 - Observe proper online etiquette.
 Online networks shall be used only as permitted by the College, only in accordance with applicable College policies, and only for lawful purposes.
 Any conduct that in the College's discretion restricts or inhibits others from using an online network or violates College policies or applicable law is not permitted.
 Users are prohibited from posting on or transmitting through any on-line network any unlawful, harmful, threatening, abusive, harassing, defamatory, vulgar, obscene, profane, hateful, racially or ethnically demeaning or threatening or otherwise objectionable material of any kind, including without limitation, any material which encourages conduct that would constitute a criminal offense, give rise to civil liability or otherwise violate any applicable law or college policies.
 Use of any on-line network to send unsolicited advertising, promotional material or other forms of solicitation to others is prohibited, except as permitted by law and when not prohibited by College policies.
-Downloading and/or manipulation of, or the creation, sending, or forwarding of messages or other content which pertain to or act on behalf of organizations not part of the mission of National Park College (such as religious groups, fraternal, political, private or athletic organizations, etc.) is prohibited.
-The College reserves the right to restrict and/or interrupt communications through or by use of any College computers or information technology services, which the College believes to be harmful to the College or to others.
+Downloading, uploading, streaming, posting, and/or manipulation of, or the creation, sending, or forwarding of messages or other content which act on behalf of people or organizations not part of the mission of NPC (such as religious groups, lobbyists, fraternal, political, private, non-profit, or athletic organizations, etc.) is prohibited.
+The College reserves the right to restrict and/or interrupt communications through or by use of any College computers or information technology services, which the College believes to be harmful to the College or to oth

 - College information technology resources may be used for lawful and permitted purposes only.
 Non-compliance with any of the provisions of these standards may subject the user to sanctions and/or criminal prosecution, as well as personal liability in a civil suit.